fedora-copr/copr/doc/user_documentation.rst

 If the ``PACKAGE_NAME`` package configured in your project uses the script-like "Custom" build method, the POST data will be available as a ``$(CWD)/hook_data`` file while generating RPM sources.
-You can handle this fila according to your needs in the custom script.
+You can handle this file according to your needs in the custom script.

 There's an advanced possibility to call the custom webhook like::